 Managing a garden is a form of art.
 Knowing what goes where is something that not everyone can do.
-However, often times growing a traditional garden is not as interesting once the project is finished.
-That is something the old time Japanese gardeners knew very well.
+However, often growing a traditional garden is not as interesting once the project is finished.
+That is something the old-time Japanese gardeners knew very well.

 However, coming up with ways to accentuate the look of the garden and make it feel closer to nature is something that takes time and skill.

 What is Niwaki

-If you ask a Japanese person to translate “niwaki” to you he’ll most likely translate it as “garden tree”.
+Niwaki is one of the most recognisable tree art in the world, yet most people don’t know it by name.
+If you ask a Japanese person to translate “niwaki” to you, he’ll most likely translate it as “garden tree”.
 And that is the meaning of niwaki.
 But if you take a look at a Japanese garden what you see is that in Japan it’s more than just a garden tree.

-Shaping a Tree into Niwaki
+Shaping a tree into Niwaki

 That is because even the best gardeners of us can do nothing when it comes to waiting.
-Growing trees is a long process and patience is mandatory.
+Growing trees is a long process, and patience is mandatory.
 After all, you are building your own zen garden.
-There still is a way to shorten the period of time.
+There still is a way to shorten the time.
 You can either choose a type of plant that grows faster or already a bigger plant or tree.
 Yet, a bigger tree means that you’ll have to spend that extra bit on transportation.